cloudendpoints/esp/doc/multiple-services.md

 defined as an Endpoints service.

 However, it is possible to enable an experimental feature that proxies multiple Endpoints services as of version 1.24.0.
-This is only an experimental feature and has not reached GA (General Availability) yet.

 To do so, enable the --enable_experimental_multiple_api_config and provide the service names in a pipe-separated string to the